fablabbcn/smartcitizen-api/doc/onboarding.md

 ## User login

-Before completing the 'Onboarding Process', it is required for users to login (v0/sessions).
-This implies for new users to 'Sign Up'.
+In order to complete the 'Onboarding Process', it is required user authentication.

 ## Register device (add a new device to user using 'orphan_device')